fomightez/text_mining/README.md

 To produce a Venn diagram for comparing lists found in four separate documents, it requires `venn4_from_github.py` (see below) in the same directory.
 This additional script is not needed in the cases comparing two or three lists.
 Note: this will not work to produce a Venn diagram on [mybinder.org](http://mybinder.org) because issues with `matplotlib` despite the fact the image is set to be saved as a file by default.

+**Usage**

+'''
+usage:  find_overlap_in_lists.py [-h] [-s] [-n] Files [Files ...] find_overlap_in_lists.py takes any number of files of lists with items on separate lines and reports those items shared by all.
+It was originally intended to be used for lists of genes, but works on any lists.
+When comparing 2, 3, or four lists to each other, a Venn diagram depicting the relationship of the lists will be made.
+Only the output for two or three lists will be an area-weighted diagram.**** Script by Wayne Decatur (fomightez @ github) *** positional arguments:
+  Files            List the names of FILES containing the lists to compare.
+AT
+                   LEAST ONE IS REQUIRED.
+Of course, it makes more sense with two or more. optional arguments:
+  -h, --help       show this help message and exit
+  -s, --sensitive  add this flag to force comparison of items to be case-
+                   sensitive (NOT recommended).
+Default (recommended) is to make the comparisons independent of character case in order make matching more robust, and not miss matches when case use is inconsistent among the lists.
+  -n, --nodiagram  add this flag to force not making any Venn diagram.
+(Or you
+                   could just use my script 'find_overlap_in_lists.py' that does the same without producing a diagram.)
+'''

 **example of input and output for `find_overlap_in_lists_with_Venn.py`:**

 **original input:**